kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > But when we disarmed They sold us and delivered us bound to our foe, \
 > And the Gods of the Copybook Headings said: “Stick to the Devil you know.”

-The _Cambrian_ is a reference to the welsh _Lloyd George_, prime minister during World War I. He negotiated the peace treaty in Versailles in 1919.
+The _Cambrian_ is a reference to the Welsh _Lloyd George_, prime minister during World War I. He negotiated the peace treaty in Versailles in 1919.
 The disarmament of the Germans was negotiated but at the same time the disarmament of the winners.
 The peace didn’t hold for long and Germany rearmed in secrecy.

 This stanza is a warning to believe nobody that promises lasting peace.
 A country needs to ensure it’s always able to defend its values and borders (if needed with violence) against aggressors or it will cease to exist.